aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     - StackName: "lz-s3-bpa"
 14. Enroll all the OUs (Infrastructure, Sandbox, Forensic) under Control Tower Management.
 Go to AWS Control Tower --> Organization and select the OU for registration.
 Do not register "Suspended" OU under Control Tower management because this is for closed/suspended accounts.
 15. Setup centralized networking account.
-    - Capture the OU to share the new Transit-Gateway resource.
+    - Identify the OU identifer (format ou-XXXXXX) to share the new Transit-Gateway resource with.
+This should be specified as the parameter in the format arn:aws:organizations::ACCOUNT-ID:ou/ROOT-OU-ID/INFRASTRUCTURE-OU-ID
     - Login to new network account to run CloudFormation script that deploys the VPC, AWS Network Firewall, Transit Gateway and Subnets.
         - Deployment Region: Malaysia ap-southeast-5
         - CloudFormation script: "lz-central-network.json"
         - StackName: "lz-central-network"
-    - Identify the OU identifer (format ou-XXXXXX) of the "Infrastructure" OU.

 ## Post CloudFormation deployment configuration
-1. Set route to Firewall Endpoints in Route Tables
-- NetworkInspection-Pub-A: 10.0.0.0/8 to firewall endpoint for that AZ-A
-- NetworkInspection-Pub-B: 10.0.0.0/8 to firewall endpoint for that AZ-B
-- NetworkInspection-Pub-C: 10.0.0.0/8 to firewall endpoint for that AZ-C
-- NetworkInspection-TgwAttach-A: 0.0.0.0/0 to firewall endpoint for that AZ-A
-- NetworkInspection-TgwAttach-B: 0.0.0.0/0 to firewall endpoint for that AZ-B
-- NetworkInspection-TgwAttach-C: 0.0.0.0/0 to firewall endpoint for that AZ-C

-2. Set up Transit Gateway Attachment in Spoke/Member VPCs to Network-Transit-Gateway

-3. Set route and propagation to Spoke/Member VPCs
-- For Transit Gateway Route Table “Network-Main-Spoke”
-    - add Association to Workload-App-TgwAttach
-- For Transit Gateway Route Table “Network-Main-Core”
-    - add Propagation for Workload-App-TgwAttach
+Perform these configurations in central network account

-4. Setup Firewall unmanaged rule group (Allow-Domains); set the source IP range to CIDRs of AWS VPCs or 10.25.0.0/16
+1. Setup Firewall unmanaged rule group (Allow-Domains); set the source IP range to CIDRs of AWS VPCs or 10.25.0.0/16
 ```
 .amazonaws.com
 .amazon.com
 ```

-5. Create a new unmanaged stateful firewall rule group (Stateful, Strict Order, Suricata) "custom-suricata-rule-group"
+2. Create a new unmanaged stateful firewall rule group (Stateful, Strict Order, Suricata) "custom-suricata-rule-group"
 - Set Rule Group Format to Suricata
 - Set Capacity to 10000
 - Set IP set variables